dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 ---

-### Geometrically
+# Geometrically

 ![width:500px](paraboloid.png)

-In an optimization problem, we need to find a way to get ourselves to the minimum, and to know when we get there.
+In a computational optimization problem, we need to find a way to get ourselves to the minimum, and to know when we get there.

 ---

-### Geometrically
+# Geometrically

 ![width:500px](gradDesc.png)